trevorscott/gen-hcl/README.md

 # gen-hcl

+⚠️ **Warning: This is a highly experimental project that is currently under development** ⚠️

 This proof of concept implmentation takes an existing heroku app name as an input and generates Terraform HCL / config for:

 1. the heroku app itself